Sprachmensch/sprachmensch/README.md

 ##### Hi, I'm SprachMensch

-i've built many games using libGDX and a quite few native :iphone: Android Apps.
+i've built many games using libGDX and a quite few native Android Apps.
 I've been developing for Android since 2014 and since then i played around with many Topics, like Android TV, Sensors, Firebase, AdMob, different DataBases.
 Im currently switching over to programming Android Apps in Kotlin.
 </p>

 <div><br></div>

 ##### :wrench: currently working on :

-=> :pencil: a language learning App
+=> 🌎 a language learning App

 => :space_invader: some small games